akka/akka-projection/docs/src/main/paradox/cassandra.md

 @@@

-The schema can be created using the method `CassandraProjection.createOffsetTableIfNotExists`.
+The schema can be created using the method `CassandraProjection.createTablesIfNotExists`.
 This is particularly useful when writting tests.
 For production enviornments, we recommend creating the schema before deploying the application.

 ## Configuration